Betty Amongi

 Betty Amongi Akena, (née Betty Amongi Ongom), commonly known as Betty Amongi (born 15 November 1975) is a Ugandan politician.
-She is the Minister of Gender, Labour and Social Development in the Cabinet of Uganda, as of 9 June 2021.
+She was the Minister of Gender, Labour and Social Development in the Cabinet of Uganda, from 2021 to 2026.
 Previously, she served as the Cabinet Minister of Kampala Capital City and before that, from 6 June 2016 until 14 December 2019, as the Minister of Lands, Housing and Urban Development in Uganda's cabinet.
-She is also the incumbent member of parliament representing the Oyam South Constituency in the 11th Parliament (2021 to 2026).
+She represented the Oyam South Constituency in the 11th Parliament (2021 to 2026).

 Early life and education

 Betty Amongi was born in Oyam District, Lango sub-region, in the Northern Region of Uganda, on 15 November 1975.
 In 1996, she joined Makerere University, graduating with a Bachelor of Arts in political science and public administration.
 Later in 2009, she was awarded a Master of Arts in International relations and Diplomatic studies.